johannesvollmer/exrs/README.md

     - [x] If the headers include timeCode and chromaticities attributes, then the values of those attributes must also be the same for all parts of a file
     - [x] Scan-line based images cannot be multi-resolution images. (encoded in type system)
     - [x] Scan-line based images cannot have unspecified line order apparently?
-    - [x] Image part name is required for multipart images
+    - [x] layer name is required for multipart images
     - [x] Enforce minimum length of 1 for arrays
     - [x] [Validate data_window matches data size when writing images] is not required because one is inferred from the other
-    - [x] Channel names and image part names must be unique
+    - [x] Channel names and layer names must be unique

 - [ ] Explore different APIs
     - [x] Let user decide how to store data